NuageZHU/Tic-Tac-Toe/README.md

 # 🧠 Tic-Tac-Toe – Enhanced React Implementation (v2.0)

 A fully interactive and persistent Tic-Tac-Toe game built with **React**.
+This project demonstrates modern front-end development principles, including multi-page routing, state persistence, AI interaction, and responsive UI.

-This project was developed by **Zhu Kuangyun** (INSA Lyon), as part of a technical internship showcase.
+Designed and developed by **Zhu Kuangyun**, a telecommunications engineering student at INSA Lyon, as part of a personal initiative to deepen front-end skills and showcase interactive UI design.

 ---